SDooman/sdooman.github.io/about.markdown

 I'm currently a Software Engineer at [Down Dog](https://www.downdogapp.com/), aiming to provide affordable, high quality fitness at home.
-I build tools for generating playlists, recording and translating instructions at scale, and generally making things more efficient.
+I build tools for generating playlists, recording and translating audio at scale, and like 20 other things.
+If you're interested in helping us with our mission, hit me up!

 I also try to help [Bootstrap](https://www.bootstrapworld.org/) with their mission of providing